boscoh/embellish/readme.md

 Every page is populated with a set of default metadata.
 The best way to show this is the default page metadata dictionary from the Python source code:

     page = {
-      'filename': fname,  # name of markdown file 'modified': os.path.getmtime(fname),  # unix time number of file
+      'template': 'default.haml',  # name of template file 'filename': fname,  # name of markdown file 'modified': os.path.getmtime(fname),  # unix time number of file
-      'excerpt': '', # text to put in excerpt, no tags please!
+      'checksum': '', # checksum used to check final output to avoid redundant writes 'excerpt': '', # text to put in excerpt, no tags please!
-      'checksum': '', # checksum used to check final output to avoid redundant writes 'content': '',  # main text of article 'category': '',  # category of article for indexing 'title': '',  # title for indexing and for large display 'date': None,  # published date
+      'content': '',  # main text of article
+      'title': '',  # title for indexing and for large display 'category': '',  # category of article for indexing 'rel_site_url': '',  # the top site directory relative to this page 'date': None,  # published date
-      'slug': None,  # url-safe name of article used to make url and files 'template': 'default.haml',  # name of template file 'url': '',   # relative url used for links in index files 'target': '',    # target filename, maybe different to url due to redirection 'index': False,   # indicates if this is an indexing page
+      'slug': None,  # url-safe name of article used to make url and files 'url': '',   # relative url used for links in index files 'target': '',    # target filename, maybe different to url due to redirection 'index': False,   # indicates if this is an indexing page